Supernova3695/suroi-wiki/app/(wiki)/healing/articles/tablets.md

 # Trivia

-- Presumably, the Tablets are some kind of painkiller
+- Presumably, the Tablets are some kind of painkiller.
-- The Tablets in the texture for the item are the same color as the suroi logo
+- The Tablets in the texture for the item are the same color as the suroi logo.

 # History